jonganc/keyminder/react-app/README.md

 - the key-code represented by the key
 - the shape of the key
 - the key events reachable via the key, which is a map which takes a set of modifiers to a key-event along with a label

-### physical key press (FIX: Is this needed?)

-A particular key pressed along with any modifiers, e.g. "2" pressed along with Control+Shift.

-[In text, denoted unquoted, e.g. Shift-2]

 ## physical key binding (PhysicalKeyBinding...)